 Cognitive Behavioral Therapy (CBT) is a form of treatment for mental health and substance use disorders.
 The treatment involves identifying how thoughts can impact emotions and behaviors.

-People undergoing CBT for substance abuse and compulsive gambling disorder are taught how to cope with their thoughts and emotions in healthier ways.
+People undergoing CBT for substance use and compulsive gambling disorder are taught how to cope with their thoughts and emotions in healthier ways.
 This involves relearning how to live without gambling high and to avoid using drugs or alcohol for symptom relief.

 Recovery from addiction and management of compulsive gambling symptoms is a lifelong process.
 This process can only begin if you reach out for help.
 Once in treatment, you can develop a plan with our specialists to find options that suit your needs.